awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 This SCP denies access to any operations outside of the `eu-central-1` and `eu-west-1` Regions\.
 It provides exemptions for operations in approved global services\.
 To use this SCP, replace the red italicized text in the example policy with your own information\.

+**Important**
+If you use AWS Control Tower in your organization, we recommend that you do not use this example policy\.
+AWS Control Tower works across AWS Regions in a way that is not compatible with this example policy\.

 This policy uses the `Deny` effect to deny access to all requests for operations that are not in one of the two approved regions\.
 The [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element enables you to list services whose operations are exempted from this restriction\.
 Because global services have endpoints that physically hosted by the `us-east-1` Region , they must be exempted in this way\.
 With an SCP structured this way, requests made to global services in the `us-east-1` Region are allowed if the requested service is included in the `NotAction` element\.
 Any other requests to services in the `us-east-1` Region are denied by this example policy\.

 **Notes**